Introduction to Tandem Video (Part 1)

 Part 1 of 2; Tandem basics classroom session, for captains (pilots) and stokers.
 Recorded from Challenged Athletes Foundation Tandem Cycling Clinic presented by the Blind Stokers Club, October 17, 2015.

 The Blind Stokers Club applies principles of setting and attaining a goal, fundraising, mentoring, teamwork, along with the joy and freedom of bicycling and the adventure of travel with a group.
-Since 2005, BSC members have pedaled over 200,000 member miles.
-Over 160 members of 80 tandem teams have completed the Cycling for Sight (CFS) tour, and 12 members rode the 7-day 620 mile CAF Million Dollar Challenge (MDC) Tour, including the 1st female team.
+Since 2005, BSC members have pedaled over 400,000 member miles.
+BSC contributions to lives grow and snowball, as more members are engaged in more sporting activities in more places.

 Tandeming is a team sport, and requires 2 teammates (stoker and captain) to be matched in size and personality.
-Each stoker in the program is matched with a captain and tandem, with the intent that all 3 participate together as a team, during training rides and events throughout the year.
+Each stoker in the program is matched with a captain and tandem.
 Each captain serves as a cycling mentor and coach for his/her stoker teammate.
 Captains and stokers have responsibilities for maintaining communication with their partners and club-mates, and for ensuring that the 3 essential components are prepared for rides.
-Teams unable to participate in San Diego area BSC rides and activities can create their own training and activity program in their area.
+Teams remote to San Diego create their own training and activity program in their area.
 Pictured at left is blind stoker Dr. Gibdel Wilson with a BSC tandem loaned and shipped to him in Costa Rica.